BukolaOrire/Employee_Survey_Response/README.md

   question 1, a total of 1,107 respondents are dissatisfied with their job.

   ## Limitations
- I did not make use of Column status where status in "Incomplete" for analysis on employees Overall response rating as they are unrealiable
+   I did not make use of Column status where status in "Incomplete" for analysis on employees overall response rating as they are unrealiable and respondents failed to specify their job roles and response.